 Cons

-- Works only with compatible 24V CPAP/APAP devices — not universal; verify CPAP model before buying
+- Works only with compatible 24V CPAP/APAP devices — not universal; verify the exact CPAP model and cable before buying

 - At $339 it is expensive per watt-hour versus a general power station, but the pass-through UPS function justifies the premium for CPAP-critical use